-A. MARKET DESCRIPTION
+A. Market Description

 The forum has a strict separation of trade related boards and non-trade related boards.
 Advertisement of (illegal) goods is permitted in the dedicated trading section.
 Members in this section are also allowed to request specific goods.
 The non-trade related boards serve the purpose of providing a discussion forum for the members where they can share thoughts, ask questions, publish tutorials and offer free goods on a specific subject.
-A third area of the forum, of little interest here, is dedicated to discussion of technical forum-related matters (e.g. maintenance).
+A third area of the forum, of little interest here, is dedicated to discussion of technical forumrelated matters (e.g. maintenance).
 Carders.de allows both English and German speaking members on their forum.
+Figure 1 shows a schema of the two forum sections for English and German Speakers.